zxlml/zxlml.github.io/cn_page.md

 **（2）共同一作**

 - Pairwise Generalized Importance Weighting for Metric Learning under Distribution Shift.
-(Submitting)
+(Submitted)
 - Controlled Feature Interaction Selection for Deep Sparse Networks.
-(Submitting)
+(Submitted)
 - Fine-grained Analysis on the Generalization of Multimodal Metric Learning.
 (Submitting)

 **（3）其他合作**

 - From Conflicts to Convergence: A Zeroth-order Method for Multi-Objective Learning.
 (Submitting)
 - HDME: Hallucination Detection in LLMs Using Manifold Embedding.
-(Submitting)
+(Submitted)
 - Explainable Hardware Trojan Detection and Localization in FPGA Netlists.
 (Submitting)
 - 基于YOLOv11-FS模型的柑橘花粉活力率检测.
 (Submitting)